Bara Imambara

-Building composition

-The building also includes the large Asfi mosque, the Bhul-bhulaiya (the labyrinth), and Bowli, a step well with running water.
-Two imposing gateways lead to the main hall.
-It is said that there are 1024 ways to reach the terrace but only two to come back first gate or the last gate.
-It is an accidental architecture.

-Relief measure
+The imambara building is among the grandest buildings of Lucknow, and is a Monument of National Importance, administered by the Archaeological Survey of India.

+History

-Construction of Bara Imambara was started in 1780, a year of a devastating famine, and one of Asaf-ud-Daula's objectives in embarking on this grandiose project was to provide employment for people in the region for almost a decade while the famine lasted.
-It is said that ordinary people used to work in the day building up the edifice, while noblemen and other elite worked at night to break down anything that was raised that day.
+The construction of Bara Imambara started in year 1780, a year of devastating famine.
+One of Asaf-ud-Daula's objectives in embarking on the grandiose project was to provide employment for people in the region for almost a decade while the famine lasted.
+It is said that ordinary people used to work during the day building up the edifice, while noblemen and other elite worked at night to break down anything that was raised that day.
 It was a project that preceded a Keynesian-like intervention for employment generation.
-Construction of the Imambara was completed in 1794.
-The estimated cost of building the Imambara ranges between half a million rupees to a million rupees.
+Construction of the imambara was completed in 1784.
+The estimated cost of building the imambara ranged between half a million rupees to a million rupees.
 Even after completion, the Nawab used to spend between four and five hundred thousand rupees on its decoration annually.